matthieugomez/regife/README.md

 ## FAQ
-#### Why should I use regife instead of reg/areg/reghdfe ?
+#### When should I use interactive fixed effects?
 Time fixed effects assume aggregate shocks impact each individual in the same way.
 In contrast, interactive fixed effects allow individuals to have different exposure to aggregate shocks.

-Another intuition is to consider the model
+Another intuition for the difference is to consider the model
 ```
-Y = X'b + g(i, t) + e
+Y = X'b + g(i, t) + ϵ
 ```
-Fixed effect correspond to a first order taylor approximation of `g`.
-Interactive fixed effects correspond to a second order expansion of `g`.
+Fixed effect correspond to a first order taylor approximation of `g`, while interactive fixed effects correspond to a second order expansion of `g`.

-#### Can't I just replace X by the residuals of X on a factor model?
+#### Can't I just remove the endogeneity by replacing X with the residuals of X on a factor model?
+In the case of fixed effect models, one can obtain consistent estimate by demeaning regressors first, and use the residuals in the original regression.

-This method would not give consistent estimate for beta (in contrast to the fixed effect case).
-This kind of method relies on linear projections (i.e. the FWL theorem), but factor models are non linears.
+In contrast, this method would not give consistent estimate for beta in the case of interactive fixed effects.
+The intuition is that this kind of method (i.e. the FWL theorem)relies on linear projections, but factor models are non linears.

-#### How are the standard errors computed?
+#### How are standard errors computed?
 Except for bootstrap, the `vce` option is simply passed to a regression of y on x and covariates of the form `i.id#c.year` and `i.year#c.id`.
 This method is hinted in section 6 of of Bai (2009).

 [Monte carlo evidence](monte-carlo/result.png) suggest to bootstrap the standard errors for small T.